-- 2.1 Through the Localism Act neighbourhood planning allows for formal mechanisms for greater influence for Parish Councils to set policies for the use of land in their area. - 2.2 Such policies could include; the allocation of sites, the protection of things of importance to residents and design matters.
-Neighbourhood Plans must meet the legislation and take into account the strategic policies contained within the both the CLLP and the NPPF.
-Sudbrooke Parish Council has taken both documents into consideration when preparing the plan.
+- 2.1 Through the Localism Act, Neighbourhood Planning allows for formal mechanisms for greater influence for Parish Councils to set policies for the use of land in their area. - 2.2 Such policies could include; the allocation of sites, the protection of things of importance to residents and design matters.
+Neighbourhood Plans must meet the legislation and take into account the strategic policies contained within the both the Central Lincolnshire Local Plan (CLLP) and the National Planning Policy Framework (NPPF).